 Stretching plays a very important role in the treatment and prevention of injuries but it will not break down adhesions.
 Adhesions, or scar tissue, are much stronger than normal healthy tissue.
 Muscle groups can often adhere/bind to one another preventing the normal sliding necessary for full mobility.
 When an individual performs a stretch, the tissue that lengthens is not the adhered tissue but the healthy tissue.
 This can actually cause more damage to healthy tissue resulting in the increase of adhesions.
 Stretching correctly is still essential, but it will never release the restrictions that are already present.

 Stretching and exercises are only effective after the dysfunction within the soft-tissue structures have been correctly released.
 Stretching and exercising dysfunctional tissues will only lead to a dysfunctional result.
-The combination of finding the origin of the problem, ART treatments, functional training, stretching and behavioral modifications will result in long lasting results.
+The combination of finding the origin of the problem, Active Release Treatments, functional training, stretching and behavioral modifications will result in long lasting results.

 Yes, your initial consultation takes up to 15 minutes so the Therapist is able to take a history, and assess and treat your concerns.
 The Therapist will also discuss with you treatment options and an idea how long it will take for your problem to subside.

 WHAT SHOULD I WEAR TO MY TREATMENTS?

 It is best to wear loose, comfortable clothing.
 If you have a lower body injury, please bring a pair of shorts, if possible.